Our Review Process

 A quick test of your Blood Glucose can help you detect if your blood sugar levels are higher than normal (Hyperglycemia).
 If the results show borderline glycemia and match any of the below mentioned criteria, a diagnosis of prediabetes can be confirmed.
 Since Prediabetes is a precursor to Type 2 Diabetes, getting diagnosed early, you can treat it in time and prevent developing serious health problems in future.
 If left untreated, Prediabetes can lead to T2DM in just five years.

 So when it comes to Prediabetes - action is the best medicine.
 Early diagnosis and management through lifestyle interventions like increasing your daily physical activity and eating healthy can return blood sugar levels to a normal range, effectively preventing or delaying Type 2 diabetes.
+Read more about gestational diabetes support.

 How to Prevent Prediabetes using 7 Simple Ways?